 A Nostepinne is the grandmother of the yarn ball winder.
 People hundreds of years ago used it at home and in factories.
 Wondering what these are?
 Want to learn how to use it?
 I answer these questions and give recommendations below.

-Of course, it’s still available today.
-They come in many ways, from hand-carved quality wood pieces to ones made from bamboo.
-Winding with one of these takes a bit of practice, but it’s a relaxing and meditative experience.
+They’re hand-carved quality wood pieces to ones made from bamboo.
+Winding with these takes a bit of practice, but it’s relaxing and meditative.